historical-theology/stthomas/faith-reason-revelation/cumulative-essay-f2023.md

 Each essay will meet the following parameters:

-* 3-5 pages double-spaced (either side of 1,000 words, i.e. ca. 750-1,250) with [ET-Book](https://edwardtufte.github.io/et-book/), Garamond, or Times New Roman font in size 12
+* 3-5 pages double-spaced (the best essays often end up being 5 full pages, or about 1,200 words) with [ET-Book](https://edwardtufte.github.io/et-book/), Garamond, or Times New Roman font in size 12

 * Top-right corner, single-spaced list of name > class code > date > assignment name: